 - If I know that P, then I know that I am not a brain in a vat

 - I do not know that I am not a brain in a vat

 - Thus, I do not know that P.

 The Brain in a Vat Argument is usually taken to be a modern version of René Descartes’ argument (in the Meditations on First Philosophy) that centers on the possibility of an evil demon who systematically deceives us.
-The hypothesis has been the premise behind the movie The Matrix, in which the entire human race has been placed into giant vats and fed a virtual reality at the hands of malignant artificial intelligence (our own creations, of course).
+The hypothesis was the premise behind the 1999 movie The Matrix, in which the entire human race has been placed into giant vats and fed a virtual reality at the hands of malignant artificial intelligence (our own creations, of course).

 One of the ways some modern philosophers have tried to refute global skepticism is by showing that the Brain in a Vat scenario is not possible.
 In his Reason, Truth and History (1981), Hilary Putnam first presented the argument that we cannot be brains in a vat, which has since given rise to a large discussion with repercussions for the realism debate and for central theses in the philosophy of language and mind.
 As we shall see, however, it remains far from clear how exactly Putnam’s argument should be taken and what it actually proves.

 Table of Contents